Coastal Restoration Fund: Projects in British Columbia

 Recipient: Fraser Basin Council Society

-- improve the mapping and inventory of habitats (Nicola and Coldwater Rivers), determine appropriate sites for habitat restoration in the Nicola Watershed
+- determined appropriate sites for habitat restoration within the Nicola Watershed

 Partners: